sidward14/Style-AttnGAN/README.md

   - For coco dataset: `python main.py --cfg cfg/coco_attn2.yml --gpu 0`

 - `*.yml` files are example configuration files for training/evaluation models.
+- After pretraining DAMSM, save best text & image encoders into `DAMSMencoders/` and specify the text encoder path in NET_E in the appropriate Style-AttnGAN yaml or in code/miscc/config.py.
+Alternatrively, skip this step by downloading appropriate DAMSM in the "Pretrained Model" section below.
 - User can also optionally set the `--text_encoder_type` flag to `transformer` to use GPT-2 as the text encoder (more text encoder options coming soon).
 If doing so, user must pre-train the DAMSM (see instruction above).